 |All ExCALIBUR projects are involved in the Benchmarking at Exascale element of the project

 The Adaptable Cluster project created a testbed interconnect demonstrator consisting of two non-blocking interconnect fabrics supporting up to 60 attached nodes in a dual fabric configuration.

+One fabric is 200 Gbps HDR Mellanox Infiniband configured so that it is possible to construct multi-hop routes between nodes.
 The second fabric is 100Gbps Mellanox Ethernet, with BlueField adaptors on each node.
 This allows us to measure the impacts of a variety of in-network technologies – doing computation at the switch level (requiring multiple hops) and looking at the possibility of using acceleration on the adaptor to off-load some of the work of the host machine (the BlueField cards).
-We also aim to compare “state of the art” in using Ethernet as an Interconnect with Infiniband to measure whether on RDMA on Converged Ethernet has reached the point where it is a performant, cost effective interconnect.
+It also becomes possible to gauge the “state of the art” in using Ethernet as an Interconnect with Infiniband, to measure whether on RDMA on Converged Ethernet has reached the point where it is a performant, cost effective interconnect.

 In order to understand system and application performance the Adaptable Cluster collects metrics from several sources in the system and dashboards to visualise them, which then allow focus on how to improve system design and resource usage.
 Alerts can be set up to draw attention to performance issues as well.
 The testbed uses components such as Elasticsearch, Kibana, Logstash and Prometheus to provide insights into both breadth and depth of system and application performance.